Foundations of geometric approximate group theory: Geometric quasi-actions of approximate groups

 \chapter{Geometric quasi-actions of approximate groups}

 The main idea of geometric group theory is to study finitely-generated groups via their isometric actions on metric spaces.
 A particular role is played by actions which are \emph{geometric}, since these provide models for the canonical QI class of the group by the Milnor--Schwarz lemma.
-While every algebraically finitely-generated approximate group admits an isometric action on a proper geodesic metric space, this action can usually not be chosen to be geometric -- distortion turns out to be an important obstruction.
-This issue can be resolved by relaxing the conditions of an isometric action and considering quasi-isometric quasi-actions (qiqacs) instead.
-One can then show that every (algebraically or geometrically) finitely-generated approximate group admits a geometric qiqac on a proper geodesic metric space, and thus these quasi-actions should be seen as the main protagonists of geometric approximate group theory.
-Correspondingly, we will formulate our version of the Milnor--Schwarz lemma in the context of these quasi-actions.
+Isometric actions of approximate groups can be studied in complete analogy with the group case (see Section \ref{SecIsometric}).
+However, contrary to the group case, not every algebraically and geometrically finitely-generated approximate group admits a geometric isometric action on a proper geodesic metric space -- distortion turns out to be an important obstruction.
+To resolve this issue we introduce in Section \ref{SecQiqac} the notion of a quasi-isometric quasi-action (qiqac); we then establish in Sections \ref{SecGeomQiqac} and \ref{SecLeftRegular} that every geometrically finitely-generated approximate group admits a geometric qiqac on a proper geodesic metric space.
+For this reason, qiqacs take over the role of isometric actions in the geometric theory of approximate groups.
+In Section \ref{SecMilnorSchwarz} we establish the main result of this chapter, the Milnor--Schwarz lemma for approximate groups (see Theorem \ref{ThmMS} for its most general form).
+We then discuss various applications.
+Among other things, we show that geometrically finitely-generated approximate groups are algebraically finitely-generated (Corollary \ref{GFGAFG}) and that approximate groups acting geometrically by isometries on proper geodesic metric spaces must be undistorted (Corollary \ref{cor:undistort}), and we explain how to derive a version of Gromov's polynomial growth theorem for approximate groups from work of Hrushovski and Breuillard--Green--Tao (Section \ref{SubsecPGT1}).